 2. Format for national websites

-(a) Each Member State shall provide the Commission with a linking address to a single national website containing the master list of all registered and approved establishments, plants and operators on its territory (‘master list’).
+(a) Each Member State shall provide the TRACES database with information on their national list of establishments and plants in accordance with the technical specification for the listing of ABP establishments and plants.

-(b) Each master list shall consist of one sheet and shall be completed in one or more official languages of the Union.

 3. The layout, including the relevant information and codes, of the master lists shall follow the technical specifications which are published by the Commission on its website.

 CHAPTER III